Weelorum/Weelorum-Swift-Style-Guide/README.markdown

 ## Correctness

-Strive to make your code compile without warnings.
-This rule informs many style decisions such as using `#selector` types instead of string literals.
+Aim to ensure your code compiles without any warnings.
+This principle influences several style choices, such as preferring `#selector` types over string literals to reduce the likelihood of runtime errors.
+Additionally, always validate your code for unused variables, deprecated APIs, and potential logical errors to enhance maintainability and reliability.

 ## Naming

 Descriptive and consistent naming makes software easier to read and understand.
 Use the Swift naming conventions described in the [API Design Guidelines](https://swift.org/documentation/api-design-guidelines/).
-Some key takeaways include:
+Key principles include:

-- striving for clarity at the call site
+- Strive for clarity at the call site and prioritize it over brevity.
-- prioritizing clarity over brevity
-- using camel case (not snake case)
-- using uppercase for types (and protocols), lowercase for everything else
+- Use camel case for identifiers; capitalize types and protocols, while using lowercase for others.
-- including all needed words while omitting needless words
+- Include all necessary words, omitting the needless ones.
-- using names based on roles, not types
-- sometimes compensating for weak type information
+- Name based on roles, not types, and compensate for weak type information when needed.
-- striving for fluent usage
+- Ensure fluent usage in method calls.
-- beginning factory methods with `make`
+- Use specific prefixes for factory methods, e.g., `make`
-- naming methods for their side effects
+- Name methods according to their side effects:
-  - verb methods follow the -ed, -ing rule for the non-mutating version
+  - Non-mutating verb methods should follow the -ed or -ing rule.
-  - noun methods follow the formX rule for the mutating version
+  - Mutating noun methods should follow the formX rule.
-  - boolean types should read like assertions
+  - Boolean types should read like assertions.
-  - protocols that describe _what something is_ should read as nouns
-  - protocols that describe _a capability_ should end in _-able_ or _-ible_
+  - Protocols that describe _a capability_ should end in _-able_ or _-ible_
-- using terms that don't surprise experts or confuse beginners
+- Avoid surprising experts or confusing beginners with terminology.
-- generally avoiding abbreviations
-- using precedent for names
+- Generally, avoid abbreviations and use established precedents for naming.
-- preferring methods and properties to free functions
+- Prefer methods and properties over free functions.
-- casing acronyms and initialisms uniformly up or down
+- Ensure uniform casing for acronyms and initialisms.
-- giving the same base name to methods that share the same meaning
-- avoiding overloads on return type
+- Use the same base name for methods with shared meanings, avoiding overloads based solely on return types.
-- choosing good parameter names that serve as documentation
-- labeling closure and tuple parameters
+- Choose descriptive parameter names that act as documentation, label closure and tuple parameters, and utilize default parameters effectively.
-- taking advantage of default parameters

 ### Prose

 When referring to methods in prose, being unambiguous is critical.
 To refer to a method name, use the simplest form possible.

-1. Write the method name with no parameters.  **Example:** Next, you need to call the method `addTarget`.
+1. Method Name without Parameters: Use this format for clarity.  **Example:** Next, you need to call the method `addTarget`.
-2. Write the method name with argument labels.  **Example:** Next, you need to call the method `addTarget(_:action:)`.
+2. Method Name with Argument Labels: Include argument labels for specificity..  **Example:** Next, you need to call the method `addTarget(_:action:)`.
-3. Write the full method name with argument labels and types. **Example:** Next, you need to call the method `addTarget(_: Any?, action: Selector?)`.
+3. Full Method Name with Argument Labels and Types: Provide full detail if necessary. **Example:** Next, you need to call the method `addTarget(_: Any?, action: Selector?)`.

-For the above example using `UIGestureRecognizer`, 1 is unambiguous and preferred.
+For the example using UIGestureRecognizer, the first option is preferred for its unambiguity.

 **Pro Tip:** You can use Xcode's jump bar to lookup methods with argument labels.